Verse drama and dramatic verse: Contemporary Revival in the 20th and 21st Century

 In the new millennium, there has been a resurgence in interest in the form of verse drama.
 Some of them came in blank verse or iambic pentameter and endeavour to be in conversation with Shakespeare's writing styles.
 King Charles III by Mike Bartlett, written in iambic pentameter, played on the West End and Broadway, as well as being filmed with the original cast for the BBC.
 Likewise, La Bete by David Hirson, which endeavours to recreate Moliere's farces in rhyming couplets, enjoyed several prominent productions on both sides of the Atlantic.
 David Ives, known best for his short, absurdist work, has turned to "transladaptation" (his word) in his later years: translating and updating French farces, such as The School for Lies and The Metromaniacs, both of which premiered in New York City.
 With the renewed interest in verse drama, theatre companies are looking for "new Shakespeare" plays to produce.
 In 2017, the American Shakespeare Center founded Shakespeare's New Contemporaries (SNC), which solicits new plays in conversation with Shakespeare's canon.
 This was partially in response to the Oregon Shakespeare Festival commissioning "modern English" versions of Shakespeare plays.
 SNC has been on hold since the start of the COVID-19 pandemic.

 However, the twenty-first century also saw theatre practitioners using verse and hybrid forms in a much wider selection of dramatic texts and theatrical performances and forms than those inspired by Shakespeare.
 A transnational researcher, Kasia Lech, showed that contemporary practices reach for verse to test the boundaries of verse drama and its traditions in Western theatre, including English-language theatre but also Polish, Spanish, and Russian.
 Lech argues that verse is particularly relevant for contemporary theatre practice because the dialogical relationship between its rhythmic and lexical levels speaks to the globalized world's pluralistic nature.
 Lech discusses how artists such as Polish Radosław Rychcik and Spanish-British Teatro Inverso use verse in multilingual contexts "as a performative tool to engage with and reflect on interlingual processes as a socio-political force and as a platform for dramaturgies of foreignness."
-Nigerian Inua Ellams explores his identity that escapes geographical, national, and temporal boundaries.
+Nigerian playwright Inua Ellams explores his identity that escapes geographical, national, and temporal boundaries.
 Russian Olga Shilyaeva in her 2018 28 dney: Tragediya menstrualnogo tsikla (28 Days: The tragedy of a menstrual cycle) uses verse to talk about experience of menstruation.
 Irish Stefanie Preissner in her Our Father (2011) and Solpadeine Is My Boyfriend (2012) plays with autobiography and her multiple identities "as the character she performs, as the performer, the writer, and a voice of a young generation of Ireland facing the drastic political, social, and personal changes and desperately looking for predictability."